General database mail troubleshooting steps

 Troubleshooting Database Mail involves checking the following general areas of the Database Mail system.
 These procedures are presented in a logical order, but can be evaluated in any order.

 You must be a member of the sysadmin fixed server role to troubleshoot all aspects of Database Mail.
-Users who are not members of the sysadmin fixed server role can only obtain information about the e-mails they attempt to send, not about e-mails sent by other users.
+Users who aren't members of the sysadmin fixed server role can only obtain information about the e-mails they attempt to send, not about e-mails sent by other users.

 Is database mail enabled